 As it turned out, I have a contact there, and after a few months of discussions, we were granted access.
-In addition to helping Ben look for these old river maps, I had the goal of scanning as many of their images, maps, and blueprints that might be of interest and eventually make them available to the public.
-We spent four hours going through several boxes containing hundreds of files during our initial visit.
+In addition to helping Ben look for these old river maps, I had the goal of scanning as many of their images, maps, and blueprints that might be of interest and eventually making them available to the public.
+During our initial visit, we spent four hours going through several boxes containing hundreds of files.
 Here are three images that caught our attention.

 Native American Remains & Artifacts

 The following three photos found in the Safe Harbor archives were likely taken by Cadzow or a fellow team member during their 1930-1932 field survey of areas that would be affected by the rising waters due to the Holtwood and Safe Harbor hydroelectric dams.
 Cadzow’s survey recorded a fascinating variety of petroglyphs and Native American sites in the Safe Harbor area, many of which are now underwater.
 His findings are recorded in his Safe Harbor Report No. 1 and Safe Harbor Report No. 2.

 Please note that the captions are written exactly as found on the photographs.